phanturne/metadachi-old/README.md

 pnpm install
 pnpm app:build
 ```
-4. Install the generated build package.
+4. Install the generated build package to your device.

 ## Contributing
 We're on the lookout for contributors to join us in bringing this project to life.
 Dive in, share your brilliant ideas, and let's build something amazing together!